jmerle/inkdrop-auto-reload/README.md

 ## Usage

 Simply install the plugin to make it work.
+There are two settings available:
+- Reload immediately when a change has been detected
-By default reloading is postponed until the Inkdrop window is given focus.
-This is because reloading causes the Inkdrop window to steal focus from other applications, which can be quite annoying.
-This behavior can be changed in the plugin's settings.
+    - By default reloading is postponed until the Inkdrop window is given focus.
+This is because reloading causes Inkdrop to steal focus from other applications, which can be quite annoying.
+- Reload when a change in a disabled plugin has been detected
+    - By default changes in disabled plugin don't trigger a reload.

 ## Changelog